pursuit-curriculum/unit-fundamentals/problem-solving-methodologies/readme.md

 As an example, consider the following problem.

 ```
-Write a function that takes an array of objects, where each object has two keys:
-`firstName` and `lastName`.
-Then, sort the array in ascending alphabetical
-order by last name.
+How many quarters would you need to stack on top of each other to reach the height of the Empire State Building?
 ```

+First, you may begin by asking some clarifying questions.
+For example:

+- What is the thickness of a quarter?
+- How tall is the Empire State Building?

+The answers to these questions will define your inputs.
+The thickness of a quarter is 0.069 inches.
+The height of the Empire State Building is 1,454 feet.

-For the problem above, after considering a few different options, you may come up with the following plan:
+Next, you may think through a few different ways to solve this problem.
+After considering a few different options, you may come up with the following plan:

-> To solve this problem I will use the `.sort()` method, to sort the array by last name.
-Then, I'll return the array.
+> To solve this problem I will first convert the height of the Empire State Building from feet to inches.
+Then, I will divide the height of the Empire State Building by the thickness of each quarter.
+That should tell me how many quarters could be stacked up to reach the height of the Empire State Building.

 The above plan essentially describes your implementation.
-To get started, you'll start by picking inputs and what output you would expect.
-Then, you'll just need to write the code to do it.
+At the end of executing that plan, you should be left with the output: the number of quarters that would need to be stacked to reach the height of the Empire State Building.

 That's not to say it won't be tricky.
-You would need to remember how to write a function, return a value, and how to use the `.sort()` method.
-However, these are all concepts that can be looked up quickly.
-If you have a plan in place, writing the solution will be much easier.
+You would still need to perform the conversion from feet to inches and divide some pretty complex numbers.
+However, at this point, you may be able to use a calculator or look up how to perform these tasks.
+While a calculator can help you with the calculations, it can't help you in getting to this point!

 ### Reflect back